apache/beam/src/documentation/io/built-in-hadoop.md

 #### Read data with configuration and value translation

-For example scenario: Beam `Coder` is not available for value class hence value translation is required.
+For example, a Beam `Coder` is not available for `Value` class, so value translation is required.

 ```java
 p.apply("read",